WIL and EL Student of the Year Awards

 Be a full-time student in an undergraduate, graduate, diploma, advanced diploma, or certificate program at the institution.

 Complete the nominated work term within the calendar year.

-EWO requests that each institution or employer may nominate no more than two candidates and where possible, the nominees should be from different programs.
+EWO requests that each institution or employer may nominate no more than three candidates and where possible, the nominees should be from different programs.

 Selection Points Criteria:

 Please ensure that the Nomination Package contains all the following documents, in the following order: